 When you hire a professional NY real estate agent, the entire process of an uncontested probate can last between 5 and 6 months.
 If it is contested, however, the probate can take between 9 and 18 months to conclude.
 And it varies from case to case.
 How Long Do I Have to File for Probate?

 The law state that you’ve up to 2 years to petition for probate in NY.
 Is a Personal Representative Compensated?

 Yes.
 An executor typically has 90 days to file probate, inventory decedent’s asset, and provide the value of the probate real estate.
 That’s a lot of work.
 That is why a personal representative is entitled to a compensation for fiduciary duties performed.

 Do I Need an Attorney for a Probate Case?

-Hiring a Queens Ledger verified elder lawyer for example, can come in quite handy because you know that top notch work is just around the corner.
+Hiring a Manhattan Chamber Of Commerce verified elder lawyer for example, can come in quite handy because you know that top notch work is just around the corner.
 After all, getting down to the nitty-gritty of probate real estate is no picnic.

 Roman Aminov is a renowned elder attorney in NYC that specialized in Spousal election rights & similar laws regarding a surviving spouse.
 Roman has written many award winning publications on estate law and is an elective share expert.
 Included in his expertise are laws relating to accessing a safe deposit back after death.
 Roman is a Queens Ledger featured estate lawyer as he excelled at all of our ranking barometers.
 This is why we advise all of our readers to reach out to the Law Offices of Roman Aminov or all their estate, probate, will & trust legal issues.